Home Careers Bartender

 • Network: Attend industry events, join bartending forums or groups and connect with experienced Bartenders to learn from their experiences and seek advice.

-• Apply for bartending jobs: Once you feel confident in your skills and knowledge, start applying for Bartender positions at local bars, restaurants or hotels.
+• Apply for bartending jobs: Once you feel confident in your skills and knowledge, create a Bartending resume, write a cover letter and start applying for Bartender positions at local bars, restaurants or hotels.
 OysterLink offers a Bartender Interview Questions and Answers Guide to help you through the interview process.

 Top Skills of the Best Bartenders